How to Read Your Dog's Blood Panel Results — Complete Guide

 Liver Function Tests

-ALP (Alkaline Phosphatase): Normal range varies by age.
-Elevated ALP can indicate liver disease, Cushing's disease, or medication effects.
+ALP (Alkaline Phosphatase): Normal range 20–150 U/L. Elevated ALP can indicate liver disease, Cushing's disease, or steroid use.
+Unlike cats, mildly elevated ALP in dogs is common and not always serious.

 Kidney Function Tests